Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 - Other assets, binaries and tools, should usually be handled likewise, depending on the case-by-case context.
 When in doubt, ask a maintainer or other contributors for tips and suggestions.

-- Any additional clothing icon files you add MUST go into the existing files in master_files.
+- Any additional clothing icon files you add MUST go into the existing files in master_files clothing section.

 ### Fully modular portions of your code